kendomaniac/metObservatory/README.md

 BFCounter identifies all the k-mers that occur more than once in a DNA sequence data set.
 BFCounter uses a Bloom filter, a probabilistic data structure that stores all the observed k-mers implicitly in memory with greatly reduced memory requirements.

-BFCounter is available in /bin from metobservatory_2020.05.
+BFCounter is available in /bin from metobservatory_2020.05 The script executing_BFCounter.sh allow k-mer generation from a folder in which is present the fastq.gz

 ```